 Squirrels can be a real challenge to get rid of once they’ve already taken residence up in your attic, which is why preventing them from even entering your home is essential to keeping your house pest-free.

-Learning how to get rid of ground squirrels to prevent any health risks and damage to your home will save you the time and money that you would spend on calling wildlife control, as well as leaving you with the necessary experience to deal with them if they ever manage to get in again.
+Learning and getting rid of ground squirrels to prevent any health risks and damage to your home will save you the time and money that you would spend on calling wildlife control, as well as leaving you with the necessary experience to deal with them if they ever manage to get in again.

 This makes your attic an ideal target for invasion, especially if it has any trees nearby that the squirrels might climb, and more so if it has any entrance holes for these rodents to get in through.